Rebecca Tegtmeyer

 Biography

 Rebecca Tegtmeyer is a graphic design educator and practitioner.
 Through her active research, writing, making, and teaching agenda she investigates the role of a designer and the creative process through a variety of forms—from static to dynamic, time-based to print.
 Working both individually and collaboratively she approaches design as a catalyst in facilitating systems that challenge and inspire—further extending the capabilities and responsibilities of a designer in today’s complex world.
 Current research projects focus on collaboration from a variety of perspectives from collaboration practices in design education to investigating the tools and processes for remote collaborative making.
-Rebecca is co-author and co-editor of the title, Collaboration in Design Education, with Marty Maxwell Lane that was published by Bloomsbury Academic in 2020.
+Rebecca is co-author and co-editor of the title, Collaboration in Design Education, with Marty Maxwell Lane.
+The forthcoming book will be published by Bloomsbury Academic in Fall 2020.

 Rebecca holds a BFA in Visual Communication from the University of Kansas and a Master of Graphic Design (MGD) from NC State University College of Design.